intel/intel-xai-tools/docs/design/index.md

 Note that loading the zip file uses {{ZipImporter}}.
 Once the zip is loaded, an optional entry_point specified in the yml is executed.
 If no entry_point is specified, then the API looks for a default module of __main__.py in the archive.
 It passes this to zipimporter.exec_module.
 Finally, this archive is prepended to sys.path so that subsequent imports include the archive in the find module algorithm.

-#### Explainer explicit injection of an Explainable Resource (CLI/API)

-The Explainer CLI provides an import subcommand that takes a path to the explainable yaml file.
-The CLI will instantiate the Explainer API and call its import_from, passing in the yaml path.
-This is then delegated to the ExplainerLoader, which then follows the sequence diagram noted in the implicit use case.

 ```{eval-rst}